 The engine was quickly set up on Cortland Avenue behind the towering Jack & Jill Slide.
 Dicky Blaney grabbed a booster line from the truck and handed it to a bystander, telling him to keep it aimed into the fire hole.
 Now Engine No. 1 roared in, a 1948 American LaFrance pumper driven by engineer Phil LaPorte, setting up on Old Orchard Street at the hydrant located in front of the pier carousel.
 The call men soon realized the rapidly escalating fire could not be contained and were forced to retreat as the White Way area quickly became engulfed, flames shooting outward like a giant blowtorch.

-Now totally out of control, the fire enveloped Noah's Ark, the Coal Mine and the carousel, leaving people stranded on the adjoining pier, its connection to the shore burnt away.
-Emergency personnel smashed the windows of a dozen cars in the rear parking lot to roll them away from the fire's approach.
-Then they noticed the teenaged operators of the Jack & Jill Slide standing atop the structure observing the fire.
-They were ordered to come down, being sprayed with water as they descended.
-Not long afterward, the slide's tower collapsed in flames.
+Now totally out of control, the fire enveloped Noah's Ark, the Coal Mine and the carousel, leaving people marooned on the adjoining pier, its connection to the shore now burnt away.
+Emergency personnel smashed the windows of a dozen cars in the rear parking lot, allowing them to be pushed clear of the fire's approach.
+Then they noticed the teenaged operators of the Jack & Jill Slide standing atop the structure, observing the drama unfolding below.
+They were ordered to climb down, being sprayed with water as they descended.
+Not long afterward, the slide's steel structure wilted and collapsed.

 Aiming to protect the Cortland Street buildings, Dan Blaney, Robert Murphy and Arthur Guerin set up a 2½ inch line drawing water from Engine No. 2.
 Another alarm was put out to neighboring communities with Engine No. 4 from Scarborough being the first to arrive from East Grand Avenue.
-The 100 foot aerial ladder truck was set up by Woolf's gift shop on the corner of East Grand and Old Orchard Street and was able to save the White Hall building, stopping a firepath that could have traveled the length of Old Orchard Street.
+The 100 foot aerial ladder truck was set up by Woolf's gift shop on the corner of East Grand and Old Orchard Street and was able to save the White Hall building, stopping a firepath that could have proceeded back along the entire length of Old Orchard Street.
 Atop the ladder, call man Eddie Kinsman manned the nozzle and ate smoke before turning to safeguard the cavernous Palace Playland pavilion across the street.